Glossary

 Deferral period

-We may defer the decision on your Skilled Migrant Category application and offer you a work visa to allow you to obtain skilled employment in New Zealand, if you:
+We may defer the decision on your Skilled Migrant Category application and offer you a work visa to allow you to get skilled employment in New Zealand, if you:

-• have not undertaken two or more years of full-time study in New Zealand that has resulted in the award of a Doctorate or Master's degree, and
+- have not completed 2 or more years of full-time study in New Zealand that has resulted in gaining a Doctorate or Master's degree, and

 Skilled Migrant Category Job Search Instructions

-If you are in New Zealand, the decision on your resident visa application will be deferred for nine months from the date your work visa is granted.
-If you are outside New Zealand, the decision will be deferred for 12 months from the date your work visa is granted.
+If you are in New Zealand, the decision on your resident visa application will be deferred for 9 months from the date your work visa is given.
+If you are outside New Zealand, the decision will be deferred for 12 months from the date your work visa is given.

 Deportation order